 Planned Giving

-Thank you so much for considering Holocaust Remembrance Association (HRA18) in your legacy giving.
+Thank you so much for considering Holocaust Remembrance Association in your legacy giving.
 We rely solely on voluntary gifts from those who share our vision to see the world inspired to stand in solidarity against persecution, prejudice, and indifference.

-There are many ways to make a gift to HRA18, and as you consider your options for cash gifts, estate gifts, or any other potential long-term strategies, we encourage you to speak with your financial adviser about the ways in which you might proceed.
-Planned giving often requires complex transactions with significant legal and tax implications, and we suggest that you consult experts in tandem with HRA18 in order to design a giving strategy that best meets your goals and objectives.
+There are many ways to make a gift to the Holocaust Remembrance Association, As you consider your options for cash gifts, estate gifts, or any other potential long-term strategies, we encourage you to speak with your financial adviser about the ways in which you might proceed.

 • Reduce estate taxes